 - Conducting an inspection of the premises before handing it over to the tenant

-- Carrying out regular inspections to ensure that the premises are being maintained in the appropriate condition and report to the owners
+- Carrying out regular inspections to ensure the premises are being maintained in the appropriate condition and reporting to the owners

-- Ensure rent and water usage is paid and manage any arrears
+- Ensuring rent and water usage is paid and manage any arrears

-- Arrange to pay accounts on behalf of the owners for such expenses as rates, strata levies, repairs etc.
+- Arranging to pay accounts on behalf of the owners for such expenses as rates, strata levies, repairs etc.

-- Arrange for repairs and maintenance to be carried out at the property
+- Arranging for repairs and maintenance to be carried out at the property

-- Keep owners informed of any matters relating to their property
+- Keeping owners informed of any matters relating to their property

-- Carry out periodic reviews of the rent being received for the property
+- Carrying out periodic reviews of the rent being received for the property

-- Where necessary, prepare the case and present it to the Consumer Trader Tenancy Tribunal.
+- Where necessary, preparing and presenting cases to the Consumer Trader Tenancy Tribunal.
 This may be for a variety of matters, including to seek rent arrears and compensation from the tenant.